 Corey J. Isenor, originally from Enfield, Nova Scotia, now lives in Halifax of the same province.
 He received a Bachelors degree in Fine Arts from Mount Allison University in 2010 and following a year off, held the position of Inventions Library & Archives Coordinator at Eyelevel Gallery in Halifax, NS for 2012.
-Before returning to Halifax in 2017, he spent 5 years on the southern shore of the province, making friends, work, and a living in the communities along the ocean.
+Before returning to Halifax in 2017, he spent 5 years on the southern shores of the province, making friends, work, and a living in the communities along the ocean.

 Corey has exhibited throughout Eastern Canada in cities including Toronto, ON (Gallery 44-Proof 20), Moncton, NB (Galerie Sans Nom), Halifax, NS (Eyelevel Gallery), and Saint John, NB (Saint John Arts Centre).
 He has also been featured in the e-magazine Arts East, the Halifax Publication ‘The Periodical Project’ and was the recipient of the 2014 Canadian Society for Civil Engineers Maritime Emerging Artist Award.

-Artist Statement - 2018
+Artist Statement - 2019

-All Works © 2018 Corey J. Isenor
+All Works © 2019 Corey J. Isenor